 Nowadays, metabolomics and lipidomics are a dynamically evolving parts of analytical biochemistry dealing with the study of metabolome/lipidome.
 A metabolome is defined as a set of low-molecular-weight compounds (metabolites) present in the biological matrices which are involved in all the metabolic processes necessary for the normal functioning of the cell and the whole organism.
 Lipidomics deals with a study of water-insoluble biomolecules (lipids) that are present in a given biological system.

-Metabolomics appropriately complements “older” fields such as transcriptomics, proteomics and genomics.
-Physiological changes that manifest themselves as a result of deviation in gene expression are characterized by a change of a metabolome.
-Thus a metabolome is more sensitive than a transcriptome or a proteome.
-Even a small change in protein expression can have a huge effect on the activity of the metabolic pathway and the concentration of the relevant metabolites.
+Metabolomics appropriately complements “older” fields such as transcriptomics, proteomics, and genomics.
+Physiological changes that manifest themselves as a result of deviation in gene expression are characterized by a change of a metabolome as well as lipidome.
+These changes are more sensitive than alternation in transcriptome or a proteome.
+Even a small change in protein expression can have a huge effect on the activity of the biochemical pathway and the concentration of the relevant metabolites and lipids.